macielamaral/E8-Cycle-Clock-Analysis/README.md

 This repository contains the Python scripts and source data for the computational analysis of *"Cycle Clocks in Spin(8)"*.

 The scripts in this repository perform a rigorous investigation of a procedural clock mechanism on the E8 root system.
 The analysis focuses on a "Fast Pointer, Slow Clicker" model driven by a C5 rotational symmetry (`s`) and a C4 bridging symmetry (`σ`), and calculates the algebraic structure of their stabilizer subgroups within Spin(8).
+We determine the stabilizer Lie algebras of the clock components: Stab(`s`)=su(3) and Stab(`σ`)=u4; their intersection is 3-dimensional (isomorphic to su(2)).
+These results isolate compact Lie subalgebras that align with the algebraic building blocks of the Standard Model and with Pati–Salam embeddings.

 ## Project Goal